RobbinLawJavaScript/javascript-demos/aa-environment-setup/vscode-setup.md

         color themes - from marketplace "one dark pro"

-        HTMLTagWrap - to markup content that is already in place. multiple cursors
+        HTMLTagWrap (Alt + w) - to markup content that is already in place. multiple cursors

         Auto Rename Tag - to rename an HTML tag faster.